lucasalencar/git-for-beginners/README.md

 Git For Beginners
 ====================

-Project made to show how github's repositories work to beginners.
+Project made to show how git and github's repositories work to beginners.

 Slides are available within the project.